matsumotory/ab-mruby/README.md

   "TotalTransferred".should_be               27500
   "CompleteRequests".should_be               100
   "TransferRate".should_be_over              460
-  "TimeTakenforTests".should_be_over         0.01
+  "TimeTakenforTests".should_be_under        0.01
   "RequestPerSecond".should_be_over          1000
-  "TimePerRequest".should_be_over            0.5
+  "TimePerRequest".should_be_under           0.5
-  "TimePerConcurrentRequest".should_be_over  5
+  "TimePerConcurrentRequest".should_be_under 5
+  "ConnetcErrors".should_be                  nil
+  "ReceiveErrors".should_be                  nil
+  "LengthErrors".should_be                   nil
+  "ExceptionsErrors".should_be               nil
+  "Non2xxResponses".should_be                nil
 end

 test_run